medleyjs/medley/docs/Routes.md

 });
 ```

-If the `options` parameter is an array, it will be treated as an array of *beforeHandlers*:
+If the `options` parameter is an array, it will be treated as an array of *preHandlers*:

 ```js
 function authenticate(req, res, next) {